 A good map is the most influential factor when deciding at the start of the run which is a worthy attempt and which I should remake.
-In essence, you can get one of the top 4 maps (Festering Woods, Battlefields of Eternity, Shrouded Moors, Desert) in around 1 in 5 keys used.
-The first two are yet another bit better than the second two, as they typically have more big rooms and density in general.
+In essence, you can get one of the top 7 maps (Fields of Misery, Festering Woods, Battlefields of Eternity, Briarthorn Cemetery, Shrouded Moors, Stinging Winds, Desolate Sands) in around 1 in 3 keys used.

 There are a few more that work well some of the time, when you get a good combination of layout and monster type on top of it.
 These are Plague Tunnels, the Wudicave (Vile Cavern from Act 2), Silver Spire and Arreat Crater.
 Combined with the top 4 maps, we are looking at a chance of around 1 in 3 keys to find one of these.
 However, compared to the top ones, most of the time these extra maps don't turn out very great and are simply quit after a very short time when it becomes clear that the map might be too small, has terrible monster types or simply only very narrow tiles in the layout.